openalea-incubator/WheatFspm/README.md

 * *Farquhar-Wheat*: Farquhar-based model of photosynthesis, stomatal conductance, organ temperature and transpiration.
 * *Elong-Wheat*: regulation of leaf and internode elongation by C and N metabolites, temperature and coordination rules.
 * *Growth-Wheat*: growth in biomass of leaves, internodes and roots ; related consumption in C and N metabolites.
 * *CN-Wheat*: synthesis and degradation of C and N metabolites at organ level and allocation between tillers' organs.
+See doc at https://cn-wheat.readthedocs.io/
 * *Respi-Wheat*: respiratory-costs related to the main biological processes.
 * *Senesc-Wheat*: organ senescence and consequences in organ biomass, green area and remoblisation of C and N metabolites.
 * *Fspm-Wheat*: interfaces (facades) for reading/updating information between each sub-model and the MTG.
 Also includes the scripts to be run for using all sub-models.